-Here is a rundown of some of the great features the P-49/61/88 PRO keyboards have to offer:
+Here is a rundown of some of the great features the Panda keyboards have to offer:

-- •16xHigh quality velocity & pressure sensitive performance trigger pads with RGB backlit. - •1xAssignable Pedal Interface: Pedal B(continuous pedal, default as expression pedal), which can be assigned as 128 controllers. - •1xsustain pedal interface: Pedal A. - •8xAssignable Dials.
-Each dial can establish an independent channel, and can be assigned as 128 controllers. - •8xAssignable Sliders, each slider can be assigned as 128 controllers. - •Pitch Bend and Modulation Touch Strips. - •6 Buttons for MMC. - •20 Function buttons, providing functions like PROGRAM, CHANNEL, VEL-CURVE, OCTAVE, TRANSPOSE, BANK M, BANK L, DUAL, SPLIT, MUTE, AFTER TOUCH, CONTROL ASSIGN and etc. - •Data input buttons: +/-. - •Built-in Memory, which can store/load 6 groups of user's parameter. - •1xMIDI OUT.1X MIDI IN. - •USB interface, adaptable to USB 2.0(FULL SPEED).
-Power supplied by USB and DC 9 V. - Have the ability for future upgrading via USB(Please visit www.worlde.com.cn) - •Compatible with Windows XP/Vista/Windows7/8/10 and Mac OSX. - •Drive free and hot-plug supported.
+- < 8 high quality velocity & pressure sensitive performance trigger pads with RGB backlit. - < 2xAssinable Pedal Interfaces (PEDAL A(PEDAL A(switch pedal, default as sustain pedal), PEDAL B(continuous pedal, default as expression pedal), which can be assigned as 135 controllers. - < 8xAssignable Dials.
+Each dial can be assigned as 135 controllers. - < 8xAssignable Slider, each slider can be assigned as 135 controllers. - < Assignable Pitch Bend Wheel and Modulation Wheel (Wheel P & Wheel M), which can be assigned as 135 controllers. - < 6 Buttons for MMC. - < 1xMaster Volume Slider. - < 8 double Function button with shift, providing 15 functions like PROGRAM, CHANNEL, VEL-CURVE, OCTAVE, TRANSPOSE,BANK M, BANK L, DUAL, SPLIT, MUTE, AFTER TOUCH, CONTROL ASSIGN and etc. - < 10xData entry and +/- button. - < Built-in Memory, which can store/load 6 groups of user's parameter. - < 1xMIDI OUT,1X MIDI IN. - < USB interface, adaptable to USB 2.0(FULL SPEED).
+Power supplied by USB. - < Have the ability for future upgrading via USB(Please visit www.worlde.com.cn) - <Compatible with Windows XP/Vista/Windows7/8/10/11 and Mac OSX or greater.
+Drive free and hot-plug supported.